2024-25 Catalogs

 Career Readiness

 Employment opportunities in the various disciplines of the liberal arts are varied and many, and the College strongly supports career readiness and preparation across all of its departments and program.
-Students are encouraged to explore internships early and often through the A&S Internships Office; additionally, many of our programs support degree-specific internship courses as part of their curriculum.
+Students are encouraged to explore internships early and often through the A&S Career Development Office on the first floor of Lowry Hall; additionally, many A&S programs support degree-specific internship courses as part of their curriculum.
 A&S works closely with the MU Career Center in the Student Success Center, which offers a number of general career exploration and preparation services for all students, as well as Arts & Science-specific resources, including an A&S career coach.
 In collaboration with CAFNR, A&S hosts a job and internships fair every fall and spring semester.
 Finally, the College promotes the integration of National Association of Colleges and Employees (NACE) competencies into curriculum across our schools and departments.

 Air Force Reserve Officer Training Corps (AFROTC)